-- R&D control– All activities of research and development also follow the same principle of supporting company goals.
-Whether developing new products or introducing new features in the same products, R&D focuses on achieving a better standing in terms of creating better products/ services to address customer needs.
+- R&D control- All activities of research and development also follow the same principle of supporting company goals.
+Whether developing new products or introducing new features to the same products, R&D focuses on achieving a better standing in terms of creating better products/ services to address customer needs.

 Controlling process in management

 This is the first and most important step as properly defining the standards ensures the correct course of implementation.
 Standards must be SMART similar to SMART goals, i.e., specific, measurable, achievable, realistic, and time-bound.
 Standards followed in an industry are formally known as SOPs: Standard Operating Procedures.
 But every department and project has some distinct goals thus, different standards to measure performance.